UreshiiSushi/Core-project-group3/exponenta_app/README.md

 1. Clone project to your device.
 2. Open the terminal in folder you downloaded the repo.
-3. Write
+3. Write `cd exponenta-app`
-'''
-pip install -e .
+4. Write `pip install -e .`
-'''
-4. Wait finishing the installation.
+5. Wait finishing the installation.
-5. Congratulations!
+6. Congratulations!
 Now you can use the 'exponenta-app' command to run the program from any place on your computer